Saurav-pixel/ML_assignments/README.md

 # ML_assignments
-Contains all the assignmets given in Machine Learning Course at IIIT G
+Contains all the assignmets given in Machine Learning Course at My M.Tech Coursework